Patrice Lumumba: Mobutu's coup

 After consultation with Kasa-Vubu and Lumumba, Mobutu announced that he would summon a round table conference to discuss the political future of the Congo.
 His attempts to follow through were disrupted by Lumumba who, from his official residence, was acting as though he still held the premiership.
 He continued to hold meetings with members of his government, senators, deputies, and political supporters, and to issue public statements.
 On numerous occasions he left his residence to tour the restaurants of the capital, maintaining that he still held power.
 Frustrated by the way he was being treated by Lumumba and facing intense political pressure, by the end of the month Mobutu was no longer encouraging reconciliation; he had aligned with Kasa-Vubu.
 He ordered ANC units to surround Lumumba's residence, but a cordon of UN peacekeepers prevented them from making an arrest.
 Lumumba was confined to his home.
-On 7 October Lumumba announced the formation of a new government that included Bolikango and Kalonji, but he later proposed that the UN supervise a national referendum that would settle the split in the government.
+On 7 October, Lumumba announced the formation of a new government that included Bolikango and Kalonji, but he later proposed that the UN supervise a national referendum that would settle the split in the government.

 On 24 November, the UN voted to recognise Mobutu's new delegates to the General Assembly, disregarding Lumumba's original appointees.
 Lumumba resolved to join Deputy Prime Minister Antoine Gizenga in Stanleyville and lead a campaign to regain power.
-On 27 November he left the capital in a convoy of nine cars with Rémy Mwamba, Pierre Mulele, his wife Pauline, and his youngest child.
+On 27 November, he left the capital in a convoy of nine cars with Rémy Mwamba, Pierre Mulele, his wife Pauline, and his youngest child.
 Instead of heading with all haste to the Orientale Province border—where soldiers loyal to Gizenga were waiting to receive him—Lumumba delayed by touring villages and making conversation with the locals.

-On 1 December Mobutu's troops caught up with his party as it crossed the Sankuru River in Lodi.
-Lumumba and his advisers had made it to the far side, but his wife and child were left to be captured on the bank.
+On 1 December, Mobutu's troops caught up with Lumumba's party as it crossed the Sankuru River in Lodi.
+Lumumba and his advisers made it to the far side, but his wife and child were behind them and were captured on the far bank.
 Fearing for their safety, Lumumba took the ferry back, against the advice of Mwamba and Mulele, who both, fearing they would never see him again, bid him farewell.

 Mobutu's men arrested him.
 He was moved to Port Francqui the next day and flown back to Léopoldville.
-Mobutu claimed Lumumba would be tried for inciting the army to rebellion and other crimes.
+Mobutu announced Lumumba would be tried for inciting the army to rebellion and other crimes.